Zhanli-Li/ESG-Topic-Model/README.md

 # ESG-Topic-Model

+## Introduction
-As sustainable development becomes deeply ingrained, non-financial information has increasingly become a crucial metric for evaluating enterprises, leading more companies to voluntarily disclose corporate social responsibility (CSR) reports.
-Current research on CSR reports is mainly conducted by major ESG rating agencies, with academic studies often focusing on quantitative analyses based on these ratings.
-However, this approach often overlooks the rich textual content within the CSR reports themselves.
-We aim to employ large-scale pre-trained language models to perform topic modeling on CSR reports disclosed by Chinese listed companies and explore downstream applications, including but not limited to causal inference and time-series forecasting.
+As sustainable development gains momentum, non-financial information has become a critical metric for evaluating enterprises.
+This shift has led more companies to voluntarily disclose corporate social responsibility (CSR) reports.
+Most current research on ESG (CSR) reports is conducted by major ESG rating agencies, while academic studies tend to rely on quantitative analyses based on these ratings.
+However, this approach often overlooks the valuable insights contained within the textual content of ESG (CSR) reports.

+In the near future, we aim to develop an efficient deep learning model for ESG ratings and conduct some compelling empirical research.
+We look forward to you shining stars for us and woking together to support high-quality and meaningful research!

-# Our Team
+## Our Team
-- Adviser: Zichao Yang
+- **Adviser**: Zichao Yang
-- Leader: Zhanli Li
+- **Leader**: Zhanli Li
-- Core Member: Leike Yu, Hao Zhang, Yuxuan Jin, Ruiyin Liu
+- **Core Members**: Leike Yu, Hao Zhang, Yuxuan Jin, Ruiyin Liu

-# Citiation
+## Questions
+If you have any questions about our project, feel free to email us at lizhanli@stu.zuel.edu.cn.
+We will do our best to respond promptly.

+## Citation
 Coming soon!